sh4dov/arduino/ESP32_C3_MH_SR602/README.md

 ## Example Output

-As you run the example, you will see the LED blinking, according to the previously defined period.
-For the addressable LED, you can also change the LED color by setting the `led_strip_set_pixel(led_strip, 0, 16, 16, 16);` (LED Strip, Pixel Number, Red, Green, Blue) with values from 0 to 255 in the [source file](main/blink_example_main.c).
+As you run the firmware in this repo, the onboard LED is controlled by `main/led_indicator.c` (simple GPIO patterns) and the device provides provisioning + status UI.

 ```text
 I (315) example: Example configured to blink addressable LED!